 Augments Heart Health

 Adzuki beans are low in cholesterol and sodium, so recipes made with the beans and flour can safely be consumed by those with heart ailments.
-Furthermore, the abundance of dietary fibers and vitamin B3 or niacin help to enhance good HDL levels and diminish bad LDL levels.
+Furthermore, the abundance of dietary fibers and vitamin B3 or niacin helps to enhance good HDL levels and diminish bad LDL levels.
 This averts plaque and fatty deposits in heart vessels, easing cardiac muscle function and improving heart health.

 Nurtures Healthy Pregnancy

-Adzuki beans confers massive benefits for the health of pregnant and lactating women.
+Adzuki beans confer massive benefits for the health of pregnant and lactating women.
 Due to the immense iron and calcium content in these legumes, it is ideal to stimulate milk production and balance hormonal activities in expecting women and young mothers.

 Treats Irritable Bowel Syndrome